-- Students cannot attend or participate in any clinical activities or rotation that is not approved by TouroCOM or the clinical training site's official program designee. - Any rotations completed that are not approved will result in no credit being given for that course, and an Unsuccessful "U" grade will be submitted.
+- Students cannot attend or participate in any clinical activities or rotations that are not approved by TouroCOM or the clinical training site's official program designee. - Any rotations completed that are not approved will result in no credit being given for that course, and an Unsuccessful "U" grade will be submitted.
 See Student Handbook for Student Promotions Committee (SPC). - Professional liability insurance does not cover students who are involved in unapproved clinical rotations or activities. - Students who attend rotations or clinical activities may be referred to the Student Promotions Committee, SPC for failure to comply with the requirements set forth in this manual.
-See 2022-2023 Student Handbook. - No change of rotation request will be considered if a student has any outstanding grades or paperwork, including but not limited to health documents or any SPE that have not been submitted to the Clinical Education Department, unless approved by the Clinical Dean.
+See Student Handbook.